gallais/agda-nbe/README.md

   Generic tools to formalize calculi and their reduction rules.
-Currently contains a formalization of transitive reflexive (symmetric) closures and contexts.
+Currently contains a formalization of transitive reflexive (symmetric) closures and (non dependent) contexts.

 * __stlc/__

-  Simply typed lambda calculus.
+  Simply typed lambda calculus: always a good start when trying out new ideas.

 * __stlcl/__

-  Simply typed lambda calculus with lists, products and a unit type and a reduction relation having special rules to deal with map, fold, append and their combinations.
+  Simply typed lambda calculus with lists, products and a unit type and a reduction relation having special rules to deal with map, fold, append and their fusion.

 * __stlci/__

   Simply typed lambda calculus with a universe of finitely branching inductive skeleton and their eliminators / recursors.

 # Development versions